-The fact that it happens slowly over time can take away from your ability to see the long term effects that stress may be having on you.
-And even though there are things you can do on a daily basis such as exercise, eating healthy, and meditating, it is imperative that you take time to get away on an extended basis to completely unplug and give yourself the break you truly deserve.
+The fact that it happens slowly over time can take away from your ability to see the long-term effects that stress may be having on you.
+And even though there are things you can do on a daily basis such as exercise, eating healthily, and meditating, it is imperative that you take time to get away on an extended basis to completely unplug and give yourself the break you truly deserve.

 One of the key factors in being an effective leader is operating with a high level of energy and you can’t accomplish that if your batteries are drained.
 Even the energizer bunny wears down … eventually.

-That said … it can be a challenge to find a hole in your schedule to remove yourself from the day to day business.
+That said, it can be a challenge to find a hole in your schedule to remove yourself from the day to day business challenges.
 If you wait for a hole to appear in your calendar you may never take time off.
-You have to be willing to create a hole in your calendar, block it off, and make the commitment to get away.
+You have to be willing to create a hole in your calendar, block it out, and make the commitment to get away.

-By the way … that is the perfect time to commit to your next get-away… before the magic wears off and you’re back to the daily routine.
+By the way, it is at this moment that is the perfect time to commit to your next get-away…BEFORE the magic wears off and you’re back to the daily routine.

-As the 4th of July weekend looms in front of us, if you haven’t already, I highly suggest blocking off the time (a minimum of 7 days) to unplug your laptop, your phone, your tablet, and your mind from your business.
+As the Labor Day (pun intended) weekend is a few weeks away, if you haven’t already, I highly suggest blocking out the time (a minimum of 7 days) to unplug your laptop, your phone, your tablet, and your mind from your business.